maxhbr/LDBcollector/md/XSkat.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, this license is Free only when clause 2.b is used.
+-   “Per Fedora, this license is Free only when clause 2.b is used.
 It is always GPL-incompatible.
 Packagers using code under this license in Fedora should note that while the RPM changelog is sufficient to meet one requirement of clause 2.b (to "clearly state who last changed the program"), the Release field in the RPM is not enough to meet the other requirement of clause 2.b.
 Packagers can meet the